-On one hand, the scenario in which the PB sends training pilots and waits for a feedback from the EH devices is not desirable since: \begin{itemize} \item many simple EH devices do not have baseband signal processing capability to perform channel estimation; and \item accurate channel estimation consumes a significant amount of time and energy, which may erase the gains from EB; and moreover, \item the problem of reliable CSI feedback persists. \end{itemize} Alternatively, it seems appropriate that the EH devices send the training pilots, while the PB acquires CSI and then forms the energy beams.
-This reverse-link training becomes suitable for estimating CSI under large antenna arrays, since training overhead is independent of the number of transmit antennas.
-However, the EH devices still need carefully designed training strategies, such as the transmit power, duration, and frequency bands, to minimize the energy spent in scheduling and sending the training signals.
-Additionally, accurate channel reciprocity must hold, which is known to be sensitive to hardware impairments specially when devices at both link extremes are very different, while for some scenarios there is also the problem of receiver mobility which could lead to time-varying channels, making channel tracking difficult.
+On the one hand, sending training pilots and waiting for a feedback from the EH devices is not desirable since: \begin{itemize} \item many simple EH devices do not have the required baseband signal processing capability to perform channel estimation \cite{Bi.2015}; \item significant amounts of time and energy are required for achieving accurate channel estimation, which may erase (or even reverse) the gains from EB \cite{Lopez.2020_mag,Zeng.2015,ZengZhang.2015}; \item the problem of reliable CSI feedback persists \cite{Bi.2015,Lopez.2020_mag}. \end{itemize}